ykakarap/kubecon-na-22-capi-lab/2-visualizer.md

 ![visualizer](visualizer.png)

+**Note**:
-**Note**: The visualizer can be used during the next sections to get a better understanding of Cluster API and the changes we make to a Cluster.
+* The visualizer can be used during the next sections to get a better understanding of Cluster API and the changes we make to a Cluster.
+* The visualizer UI loads some CSS files from the internet, so if you're entirely offline and the files are not cached already, it won't work.

-## Changing Cluster Topology
+## Next: Changing Cluster Topology

 Now we're ready to explore more of the power of Cluster API, [let's first explore cluster topology](3-cluster-topology.md)!